Friends of Koolunga Reserve

 In 1994, a Friends Group was established which has been active ever since.

-The majority of volunteers expressing interest in the positions are aged in their 20’s and usually completing a university degree in environmental science or simply have an interest in the natural environment.
+The majority of volunteers expressing interest in the positions are aged in their 20’s and usually completing a university degree in environmental science or simply a local with an interest in the natural environment and wanting to learn more or connect with nature.

 When the volunteers are referred from Volunteer for Knox they are asked to contact Moyra who welcomes them into the group and gives information about their activities and educates them about the local plants, birds, animals and specific projects.